tecnico-sec/Secure-Sockets-in-action/README.md

 java -cp .
 User 5000
 ```

-The connection should work and a message should be sent.
+The connection should work and messages can now be sent.
 What you should see when trying to open a website is [this](https://https-everywhere.badssl.com/).